-None of the water quality results from monitoring wells throughout 2016 indicate an incipient episode or immediate threat of seawater intrusion.
-The slightly elevated TDS concentrations will be closely observed to see whether a continuing trend is indicated.
+None of the water quality results from monitoring wells throughout 2017 indicate an incipient episode or immediate threat of seawater intrusion.
 Since the decline of TDS, sodium, and chloride concentrations following the 2009-2010 seasons, it is also clear that the location and inland extent of the seawater-fresh water interface is not known, except for the apparent indication that it was detected in well 30N02, 30N03, and MW-Blue, all of which are screened in the Paso Robles Formation.
 No indications of seawater intrusion have been observed in wells screened in the underlying Careaga sandstone.
 At this time, without additional offshore data, the location of the interface or mixing zone is not known and will not be known unless and until it intercepts a monitoring well.